 desk and associated data.

 ank is the current state of the desk.
 Thus, it is the state of the

 desk is always a numbered

 let is the number of the most recently numbered commit.
 This is also

 the total number of numbered commits.

-hit is a map of numerical ids to hashes of commits.
-These hashes are
+hit is a map of numerical ids to commit hashes.
+These hashes are mapped into

 let, with no gaps.
 Of

 let is 0, so